jla524/fromthetensor/README.md

 Machine learning is hard, a lot of tutorials are hard to follow, and it's hard to understand [software 2.0][1] from first principles.

 > You wanna be an ML engineer?
-There's the steps to get good at that.
+There's the steps to get good at that:
 >
 > 1. Download a paper
 > 2. Implement it